SPECFEM/specfem2d/README_MANUAL.txt

 Note: for the poroelastic case, mu_s is irrelevant.
 For details on the poroelastic theory see Morency and Tromp, GJI 2008.

+get_poroelastic_velocities.f90 allows to compute cpI, cpII, and cs function of the source dominant frequency.
+Notice that for this calculation we use permxx and the dominant frequency of the first source , f0(1).
+Caution if you use several sources with different frequencies and if you consider anistropic permeability.

 --------------------------------------------------
      HOW TO OBTAIN FINITE SENSITIVITY KERNELS
 --------------------------------------------------